 Ernst Model is also inept, but more dangerous, and actually kills a hostage.
-Ultimately his own sociopathy and hair trigger temper are what sink his own operation.
-He's taken out by Rainbow on their first mission and serves as a Warmup Boss to Ding, who at this point is struggling with confidence issues over hos own command skills due to working with people with more solid anti-terrorist experience than him like his own number 2, and the head of Team-1.
+Ultimately his own sociopathy and hair trigger temper are what sinks his own operation.
+He's taken out by Rainbow on their first mission and serves as a Warmup Boss to Ding, who at this point is struggling with confidence issues over his own command skills due to working with people with more solid anti-terrorist experience than him, like his own number 2 and the head of Team-1.

 The PIRA is a known terrorist group earlier used to build the Badass credentials of several Rainbow members who spent years fighting them.
-They also have more members than even the previous group.
-They target Rainbow itself, and are willing to morally dubious lines to achieve this: Targetting their family and hitting a hospital.
-They are defeated almost entirely through luck of Noonan having just acquired software to block cellphone communication, killing their ability to coordinate their forces, and their lack of knowledge that there are two Rainbow teams, no just one - so that when they ambush team-1, they are unaware that Team-2 is just up the road.
+They also have even more members than the previous group.
+They target Rainbow itself, and are willing to resort to morally dubious plans to achieve this: targeting their families and hitting a hospital.
+They are defeated almost entirely through luck of Noonan having just acquired software to block cellphone communication, killing their ability to coordinate their forces, and their lack of knowledge that there are two Rainbow teams, not just one - so that when they ambush Team-1, they are unaware that Team-2 is just up the road.
 They push Team-2 to the limit, forcing them to go in without a plan at all.

 The Squad: Team-1 and Team-2.
 Especially the later.